RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ### What's the Difference

-First you need to learn to identify when you are feeling dissociated and what it feels like to _not_ be dissociated.
+First you need to learn to identify when you are dissociated and what it feels like to _not_ be dissociated.
 Dissociation often manifests as a feeling of floating above or outside one's body rather than inhabiting it, or a feeling of floatiness, or even mild dizziness.
 I also often notice that I cannot easily access the physical sensations that are happening in my body while I'm dissociated.

-Learning to recognize _when_ you are dissociated is probably going to be more challenging without someone to interact with about it because the very nature of being in a dissociated state means you are unlikely to notice it.
+Learning to recognize _when_ you are dissociated is probably going to be more challenging without someone to interact with about it, because the very nature of being in a dissociated state means you are unlikely to notice it.
 To counteract this, it's useful to try and develop a habit of periodically throughout the day checking in with yourself and asking "How am I feeling right now?
 Do I feel dissociated?"
-Then check for the specific physical sensations (or lack thereof) that you will begin to associate with feeling dissociated.
+Then check for the specific physical sensations (or lack thereof) that you will begin to associate with being dissociated.

-If you have a good friend who's help you feel comfortable enlisting in this project, maybe have them read this, and tell them what you're struggling with and ask them to try and notice if your behavior changes suddenly and dramatically.
+If you have a good friend whose help you feel comfortable enlisting in this project, maybe have them read this, and tell them to watch for sudden changes in your behavior and when they do see that to gently inform you.
+This can then be a cue for you to check in with yourself about your current state of integration, and maybe do some exercises to ground yourself.

 Personally, I've found that most of my friends were aware of _when_ I was going into dissociative states, just not what they were.
 For me